davidpasch1/crawlframej/README.md

 *In general, there are no plans to further extend the framework.*
 In particular, it is unlikely that the known limitations (sb) will be removed.

-There might be shortcomings, however, which may be subject to future development (see the wiki).
+There might be shortcomings, however, which may be subject to future development (see Known Issues in the docs).

 **Note**: Bug reports and fixes are always welcome.